Samsung's new Exynos 2200 chipset is official, and it's likely made for Galaxy S22

 On the video front, the new chipset can ensure your phone will record in 4K with 120fps and 8K with 30fps at HDR10+ resolution.
 The chipset can also play 8K 60fps videos and 4K videos at 240fps.

-Coming to the connectivity part, the new chipset has an integrated 5G modem with support for mmWave and sub-6GHz networks.
-The company claims download speed of up to 10Gbps E-UTRAN New Radio mode with both 4G or 5G networks.
+For connectivity, the new chipset has an integrated 5G modem with support for mmWave and sub-6GHz networks.
+Samsung claims download speed of up to 10Gbps E-UTRAN New Radio mode with both 4G and 5G networks.

 On the mmWave networks, it gets 7.35 Gbps download speed and 5.1 Gbps on the sub-6GHz networks.
 On LTE networks with 8CA, download speeds can reach up to 3Gbps, and upload speeds top at 422Mbps, the statement says.